Alex Hales making most of unexpected England return with predictable success at T20 World Cup

 Hales, having been the second-highest run-scorer in the Big Bash League in 2019/20 and then the highest the following season, was always the obvious choice to replace Bairstow cricketing-wise.

-The question was whether the team had forgiven his past off-field indiscretions, which former captain Eoin Morgan said three years ago had led to a "breakdown of trust."
+The question was whether the team had forgiven his past off-field indiscretions, which former captain Eoin Morgan said three years ago had led to a "breakdown of trust" and resulted in Hales being dropped from the side ahead of the triumphant World Cup campaign on home soil in 2019.

 But the new decision-makers - captain Buttler, head coach Matthew Mott and director of cricket Rob Key - saw fit to recall him with Key saying at the time Hales deserved a shot at "redemption."